JoslynFu/Climate-Analysis/assignment/climate.md

-**This is a climate change excerise by Joslyn and Jiaming to dive into how the main indicators of climate change, including C02 trends, global temperature change.**
+**This is a climate change excerise by Joslyn and Jiaming to dive into how the main indicators of climate change, including C02 trends, global temperature change, melting ice sheets, rising sea level, and reducing arctic sea ice.**

 -----

 # CO2 Trends

 First, we exmaine the CO2 trends.
+Carbon dioxide is a greenhouse gas: a gas that absorbs and radiates heat.
+Warmed by sunlight, Earth’s land and ocean surfaces continuously radiate thermal infrared energy (heat).
+Carbon dioxide concentrations are rising mostly because of the fossil fuels that people are burning for energy\!

-## Dataset Description
+## CO2 Dataset

 This is from the [NASA Climate Change Section](http://climate.nasa.gov/vital-signs/carbon-dioxide/), and the original data is obtained from the National Oceanic and Atmospheric Administration, specifically the Earth System Research Laboratories.

-The Data is shown below:
+The data is shown below:

 ``` r
 library(tidyverse)